wp-plugins/tdo-mini-forms/Readme.txt

 * Custom Field history is not stored in reivions edits (can't compare with older revisions/edits)

 == Changelog ==

+= 0.13.9 =

+* The fix for the form creator page was incomplete.
+I had to update the "seralize" jQuery/js previousily to use the newer JQuery included with WP3.0.
+However this new seralize function mistakes '-' and '_' as '='.
+Apparently this is a feature.
+This meant widgets with '-' in the name like "i-agree" or "custom-field-1", would not be listed as being on the form when you save your configuration.
+If I was doing the edit form from scratch, I'd include jQuery with TDOMF so I wouldn't have to do maintaince code changes in the admin area.

 = 0.13.8 =